-Indulge in Melbourne’s array of cuisines, mingle with the adorable animals of Philip Island and hike up the impressive mountains and waterfalls at Grampians all in this 8 day road trip from Melbourne, all while experiencing one of the most impressive coastal drives in the world.
+Indulge in Melbourne’s array of cuisines, mingle with the adorable animals of Phillip Island and hike up the impressive mountains and waterfalls in the Grampians with this Melbourne road trip itinerary.

-If you’re planning to explore Victoria on a road trip, here’s our 8-day self drive itinerary for an epic road trip from Melbourne!
+If you’re planning to explore Victoria on a road trip, here’s our eight-day self drive itinerary from Melbourne!

 Day 1: Explore Melbourne City

 Highlights: Victoria State Library – Hosier Lane – Eureka Skydeck – Queen Victoria Market

 Getting around Melbourne: You can purchase a rechargeable myki card for AU$6 (excluding credits) which covers all the trains, buses and trams in Victoria.
 However, if you’re staying within the CBD area, there’s no need for one to travel on trams within the Free Tram Zone.